adamisom/message-ai/docs/phase2-ai-spike/SUB-PHASE_0_SETUP.md

 ---

+**⚠️ IMPORTANT: IMPLEMENTATION NOTE**
+This document will be implemented by AI assistance.
+The AI should:
+1. Read through each task and subtask carefully
+2. Explain what it's about to do
+3. **WAIT for explicit user approval before taking action**
+4. Proceed only after receiving confirmation
+5. Report results and wait for next instruction

+---

 ## Phase Overview

 **Goal:** Establish the technical foundation for AI features by setting up external services (Anthropic, OpenAI, Pinecone), initializing Firebase Cloud Functions infrastructure, and implementing the batch embedding pipeline.